Infinity Group partners with RAI at Kolkata Retail Summit 2025 - www.lokmattimes.com

 Infinity Group partners with RAI at Kolkata Retail Summit 2025

-PNN Kolkata (West Bengal) [India], December 3: Infinity Group proudly partnered with the Retailers Association of India (RAI) for ...
+Kolkata (West Bengal) [India], December 2: Infinity Group proudly partnered with the Retailers Association of India (RAI) for the ...

 A key highlight of the summit was the active participation of Infinity in the core knowledge sessions and panel discussions.